Commercial Roof Replacement

 Your warranty is the final factor that can contribute to the cost of replacing your roof.
 A replacement service is a significant investment.
 You want to ensure you spend your money wisely, so you should know what your warranty does and does not cover.

 A warranty is included in every roofing project we handle at Texas Select Construction.
 They cover manufacturer defects (product warranty) and workmanship issues.
-Damage caused by weather events, lack of maintenance, and negligence will void warranties.
-That is why we created our Roof Asset Management Program so that you can make sure you get the necessary maintenance you need to keep your roof warranty valid.
+Damage caused by weather events, lack of upkeep, and negligence will void warranties.
+That is why we created our Roof Asset Management Program so that you can make sure you get what you need to keep your roof warranty valid.

-Contact Us Today For Help With Your Roof Replacement Project
+Contact Us Today About Your Commercial Roof Replacement

 At Texas Select Construction, our dedicated team provides our customers with dependable roofing services that meet specific deadlines and budgets.
 We will advise you of our many options and guide you on the decisions that can provide the ultimate protection for your commercial property.